How to File a Nebraska LLC Certificate of Organization

 Step 3: File the Certificate of Organization

 To register your LLC, you will need to file the Certificate of Organization with the Secretary of State.
-This can be done online.
+This can be done online or by mail.

 Steps After Your Nebraska LLC Is Officially Formed